Connect ChatGPT to your AI agent

 Drop the ZIP into Spawn

-Open Integrations & Data → Data Sources → ChatGPT in Spawn.
+In Spawn, navigate to Integrations & Data → Data Sources → ChatGPT (full path: spawnlabs.ai/configurations?tab=data&source=chatgpt).
 Click Import data, drag your ZIP into the drop zone.
 We unzip the conversations.json mapping tree, reconstruct the linear thread you actually saw (regenerated responses are filtered to the path you took), and index each conversation as its own memory entry under your default agent.
 Every agent you spawn can search them via search_memory.

-By default, the imported chats live in your default agent's brain.
-Workspace teammates' agents can't see them.
-You can grant per-source access to any of your other agents from the same Data Sources page, and remove everything (ZIP, parsed entries, vectors) in a single click whenever you want.
+By default, the imported chats live in your default agent's brain at spawnlabs.ai/configurations?tab=data&source=chatgpt — workspace teammates' agents can't see them.
+From that same page you can grant per-source access to any of your other agents, and remove everything (ZIP, parsed entries, vectors) in a single click.

 Frequently asked